xukun-zhang/TSMCN/README.md

 - We are in the process of creating a detailed tutorial that will guide users through the process of annotating mesh edge labels using software like MeshLab and Blender.
 - The tutorial will cover how to save annotations in the eSeg format, which is compatible with both MeshCNN and our proposed TSMCN model for mesh segmentation tasks.

+## Other implementations

+- This project is built upon the [MeshCNN](https://github.com/ranahanocka/MeshCNN) framework, which is a general-purpose deep neural network for 3D triangular meshes.
+We extend our sincere thanks to the creators of MeshCNN for their valuable contribution to the field.